KasparEtter/ef1p/internet/index.md

 <figure markdown="block">
 {% include_relative generated/signal-relaying-packet-loop.embedded.svg %}
 <figcaption markdown="span">
-A packet travels in a circle, for example because it cannot be delivered.
+A packet travels in a circle because of an error in one of the routing tables.
 </figcaption>
 </figure>